bebo/bebo-capture/README.md

 * All direct show filters make heavy use of the Micosoft DirectShow SDK BaseClasses
 * We use the super fast g2log by Kjell Hedstroem for logging
+* We use several of the chromium base classes / infrastructure

 # License